codefloww/Ray-Tracer/readme.md

 ## Prerequisites

-Cmake, C++ std lib, SDL2, TBB, GLM
+You need to have C++ std lib installed.
+You will also need `gcc` or `clang` compiler, `cmake` and `make` installed to build the project.

+Additionally, SDL2, TBB, and glm libraries are required.

 We use SDL2 library as an API for computer multimedia hardware.
 Intel Threading Building Blocks is used to utilize the parallelization.